fatih/vim-go-tutorial/README.md

 What great is that the checkers for the autosave is different than what you would use for `:GoMetaLinter`.
-This is great as you can customize it so only fast chckers are called when you save your file, but others if you call `:GoMetaLinter`.
+This is great as you can customize it so only fast checkers are called when you save your file, but others if you call `:GoMetaLinter`.
 The following setting let you customize the checkers for the `autosave` feature.